stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 A consequence of Rules 5-7 is that an inter-grid kernel will only involve two function spaces.

+.. _dynamo0.3-api-kernel-metadata:

 Metadata
 ++++++++

-The code below outlines the elements of the Dynamo0.3 API kernel metadata, 1) 'meta_args', 2) 'meta_funcs', 3) 'meta_reference_element',
+The code below outlines the elements of the Dynamo0.3 API Kernel metadata, 1) 'meta_args', 2) 'meta_funcs', 3) 'meta_reference_element',
 4) 'meta_mesh', 5) 'gh_shape', 6) 'iterates_over' and 7) 'procedure'::